-So coming back to the present day, technological advances have come such a long way that we gratify many of our needs with just an internet enabled device.
+So coming back to the present day, technological advances have come such a long way that we gratify many of our needs with just an internet-enabled device.
 Think one-click ordering via Amazon for your shopping desires, think dating services for your relationship desires, think porn (or booking an escort online) for your sexual needs.

-While obviously it’s quite amazing, and, of course, convenient, being able to order something and having it delivered the next morning, there is a darker side to all this.
+While obviously, it’s quite amazing, and, of course, convenient, being able to order something and having it delivered the next morning, there is a darker side to all this.

 The culprit is, as usual, the mechanism of Hedonic Adaptation.
 I’ve written about this before so I will just go ahead and modestly quote myself:

 This process of never being satisfied is called Hedonic Adaptation.
 In a nutshell, no matter what happens to you you will always go back to your “default” level of happiness.
 Your inner happiness which has nothing to do with the external world.
 It doesn’t matter whether you’ve just won a large sum of money or lost a leg, after a certain length of time, you will be just as happy as you once were.
-This insight shoes a glaring deficiency in Western lifestyles.
-The problem is that we will never be satisfied, no matter how many things we buy, how much sex we have or how many mind altering substances we take.
+This insight shows a glaring deficiency in Western lifestyles.
+The problem is that we will never be satisfied, no matter how many things we buy, how much sex we have or how many mind-altering substances we take.

-So what does this have to do with free next day delivery on Amazon or the multitude of pornography on the internet?
+So what does this have to do with free next-day delivery on Amazon or the multitude of pornography on the internet?
 Well, quite a lot, as it turns out.
-The very reason all this stuff exists in the first place is because we become dissatisfied with what we had before and so someone went ahead and invented the internet, someone went ahead and founded Amazon and someone else went ahead a built a porn empire.
+The very reason all this stuff exists in the first place is that we become dissatisfied with what we had before and so someone went ahead and invented the internet, someone went ahead and founded Amazon and someone else went ahead a built a porn empire.
 The problem we have today is that all this, and more, is available near-instantly and at any hour of the day.
 Due to Hedonic Adaptation, we have become addicted to getting what we want quickly.
 This has seeped into every part of our lives and nowadays we look for shortcuts to everything.

-We have fast food, Twitter and Viagra.
+We have fast food, Twitter, and Viagra.
 Everything is easy, everything is now.
 This has left us weak in our minds and weak in our bodies.
 If you need proof of our lack of collective willpower, just check on how many New Year resolutions are still intact come February.
 We have stopped being connoisseurs of the wait, of that lovely feeling of anticipation.
-We seek the shallow pleasures that are available immediately and so forgo the true pleasures in life, the ones that take time, effort and dedication.
+We seek the shallow pleasures that are available immediately and so forgo the true pleasures in life, the ones that take time, effort, and dedication.

 There is nothing wrong with this faster pace of life per se, it’s just when we try and force things along that problems begin to arise.
 You can’t build a building in six months and tell me that it is as structurally sound as the pyramids in Egypt.
-You can’t do a one year course in art college and tell me that it’s the same as taking a ten-year apprenticeship with a master painter like in the old days.
+You can’t do a one-year course in art college and tell me that it’s the same as taking a ten-year apprenticeship with a master painter like in the old days.

 The biggest problem of all in this internet age is the amount of overstimulation that our brains receive on a daily basis.
 If you have ever been away from technology for longer than a week you may well have experienced that inner calm that develops.
-No Facebook updates, no replying to emails and before you know it you don’t even get the feeling that you are missing out on anything.
+No Facebook updates, no replying to emails, and before you know it you don’t even get the feeling that you are missing out on anything.
 This experience is so sweet because the reality of normal everyday life is so bitter.